Diffraction Aided Wireless Positioning: Indoor Positioning

 To achieve our ultimate goal of 3D positioning, we are interested in estimating the path delay associated with the diffraction MPCs.
 Based on the previous section, this is ultimately equivalent to estimating the propagation delay of the first arriving path between the outside anchor and the indoor node.
 The signal's propagation delay along the first arriving path will correspond to one of the two diffraction paths and can be estimated using the received signal measurements.
-Assume the anchor and node are \footnote{This is not a strict requirement.
-We could also use Round Trip Time (RTT) based systems as specified in 3GPP and WiFi standards}perfectly time synchronized.
-Now, we transmit a pulse of power $E_p$ and pulse shape $p(t)$ of duration $T_p$ at the transmitter.
+Assume that the anchor and node are perfectly time synchronized\footnote{This is not a strict requirement.
+We could also use systems based on round trip time (RTT) as specified in 3GPP and WiFi standards}.
+Now, we transmit a pulse of power $E_p$ and pulse shape $p(t)$ of duration $T_p$ from the transmitter.
 Convolving the transmit pulse with the channel defined in eq. \eqref{eq_mp_impulse_response} we obtain the received signal in the presence of Gaussian noise as

 Here, $\gamma_k(\theta_{tx,k},\theta_{rx,k})$ is the complex gain for the received signal due to the $k^{th}$ MPC and includes the effects of the transmit and receive side antennas, transmitted signal power and also the path gain $h_k$.
 For further analysis, the receiver noise $n(t)$ is assumed to be Gaussian.
-Out of the $K$ MPCs in the received signal, let indices $k=0$ and $k=1$ correspond to the two diffraction MPCs.
+Of the $K$ MPCs in the received signal, let the indices $k=0$ and $k=1$ correspond to the two diffraction MPCs.
 Therefore, the remaining $K$-$2$ MPCs consist of those MPCs that contain more than one interaction with the environment.
 If the electric field for the transmit signal is parallel to the horizontal diffracting window edges, Theorem \ref{theorem_horizontal_polarization} applies.
 Therefore, it leads to the upper edge diffraction MPC dominating over the lower edge diffraction MPC.
 In a system this could be achieved by mounting the linear polarized antennas horizontally, instead of the conventional vertically mounted implementation.
 Thus, the received signal can be written as

 Next, we assume resolvability between the MPCs i.e., $|\tau_i-\tau_j| > T_p, \;\; \forall \;\; i\neq j $.
-It can be shown with this assumption, that the CRLB for estimating the propagation delay of the first arriving path $\tau_0$ is given by \cite{falsi2006time,van2004detection}
+It can be shown with this assumption, that the CRLB on the RMSE for estimating the propagation delay of the first arriving path $\tau_0$ is given by \cite{falsi2006time,van2004detection}